Lord Liverpool was Not a Ninny

 Lord Liverpool and Napoleon

-Even before becoming Prime Minister, Liverpool was well-acquainted with Napoleon.
+Even before becoming Prime Minister, Lord Liverpool was well-acquainted with Napoleon.
 He served as Foreign Secretary from 1801 to 1804, and as War Secretary from 1809 to 1812.
 In the latter position he was responsible for the Duke of Wellington’s forces in Spain.
-As Prime Minister, Liverpool oversaw the final battles of the Napoleonic Wars, Napoleon’s first abdication and escape from Elba, and Napoleon’s defeat at Waterloo.
+As Prime Minister, Liverpool oversaw the final battles of the Napoleonic Wars, Napoleon’s first abdication and escape from Elba, and Napoleon’s defeat at the Battle of Waterloo in 1815.

 Liverpool wished to hand Napoleon over to France to be tried as a rebel.
-When the Bourbon government refused, Liverpool accepted responsibility for Napoleon’s fate on behalf of the allies.
-This led to a complicated legal debate over Britain’s right to send Napoleon into permanent exile, which is well outlined in “Napoleon: An Extraordinary Rendition,” by Norman Mackenzie in History Today.
+When the government of Louis XVIII refused, Liverpool accepted responsibility for Napoleon’s fate on behalf of the allies.
+This led to a complicated legal debate over Britain’s right to send Napoleon into permanent exile, which is described in “Napoleon: An Extraordinary Rendition,” by Norman Mackenzie.
 Liverpool wanted to avoid stirring up the Whig pot of sympathy for Napoleon.
 Ultimately an Act of Indemnity was drawn up and Napoleon was sent to St. Helena, the place recommended by John Barrow, Second Secretary to the Admiralty.
 (7)

 You might also enjoy: